-The bank has implemented CRD III (the European Union implementation of Basel 2.5).
-The impact on capital has been limited as the bank currently applies the standardized approach to the large majority of market risk.
+ABN AMRO has implemented CRD III (the European Union implementation of Basel 2.5).
+The impact on capital has been limited as ABN AMRO currently applies the standardized approach to the large majority of market risk.

 CRD IV (the European Union implementation of Basel III) has led to an increase in RWA (REA), mainly due to an increase in the capital requirement for the treatment of mark-to-market counterparty risk losses through the Credit Value Adjustment (CVA) capital charge.